Amanda2900/explore-art/BUGS.md

 # BUGS

-- search for word turtles and it doesn't work
+- search for word turtles and it doesn't work *FIXED*